ankihg/duplicates-removal/README.md

 # Duplicates removal

 ## Runtime analysis
-This implementation of removal of duplicates achieves O(n).
+This implementation of removal of duplicates is written in JavaScript and achieves O(n).

 ### A quest for linear time complexity